BingbingLai/carnd-project-4/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 - code in the same [notebook](https://github.com/BingbingLai/carnd-project-4/blob/master/projects/advanced-lane-finding-project.ipynb),section: "Perspective Transform"
-- The code for my perspective transform:
+- also code pasted below for perspective transforming:

 ```